-married Spofford's daughter, was hawking around tidbits from the Spofford collection and gaining financially by allowing Scientists and others to read some of Mrs. Eddy's more startling statements and other documents.
-Gilbert Carpenter Jr., who had read the Dittemore book, and was particularly anxious to see a copy of James Gilman's diary quoted therein, heard of Remington just about the time the latter gained the confidence of Dittemore.
+About 1936-7 a man named Remington was hawking around tidbits from the Spofford collection and gaining financially by allowing Scientists and others to read some of Mrs Eddy's more startling statements and other documents.
+Gilbert Carpenter Jr., who had read the (uncomplimentary) Dittemore book, and was particularly anxious to see a copy of James Gilman's diary quoted therein, heard of

+Remington just about the time the latter gained the confidence of Dittemore.

 This was when Dittemore was asking \$10,000 for the trunkful of material still in his possession.
-An R. C. priest had offered \$5,000 for it.
+A Roman Catholic priest had offered \$5,000 for it.
 Gilbert Carpenter Sr. informed the Directors and begged them to buy Dittemore out, but they would not hear of it.
-It is unlikely that they knew just what the trunkful consisted of, because the originals of everything were in their possession, having been turned over to them by Dittemore as a result of the Court decision in 1924 or so.
+It is unlikely that they knew just what the trunkful consisted of, in spite of the originals of everything being in their possession, having been turned over to them by Dittemore as a result of the Court decision in 1924.

-Thereupon the Carpenters tried unsuccessfully to raise the \$5,000 themselves.
+The Carpenters tried unsuccessfully to raise the \$5,000 themselves.
 (These were the so-called depression years.)
-But in anticipation of the attack upon Mrs. Eddy which they expected would materialize if the material fell into hostile hands, they bargained with Remington for the loan of the material for two weeks for \$400.
-Thereupon the Carpenter household set to work copying and photostating in order to be able to start on equal terms with any misuser of the material.
-The New York public library, backed by the Vanderbilt grants, made part of
+But in anticipation of the attack upon Mrs Eddy which they expected would materialize if the material fell into hostile hands, they bargained with Remington for the loan of the material for two weeks for \$500.
+Thereupon the Carpenter household set to work photocopying, in order to be able to start on equal terms with any misuser of the material.
+The New York public library, backed by the Vanderbilt grants, made part of this work financially possible by undertaking as much photocopying as they could accomplish in two weeks on the condition that the negatives remained their property, although a positive copy of everything would be issued free to the Carpenters.
+Accordingly, at the end of the two weeks, a copy of nearly everything was in the hands of the Carpenters.